 * has worked for the employer in at least 3 of the last 5 years;

-Contributions to a SEP IRA are generally 100% tax deductible and investment earnings in a SEP IRA grow taxed deferred.
+Like a traditional IRA plan, contributions to a SEP IRA are generally 100% tax deductible and investment earnings in a SEP IRA grow taxed deferred.
 Withdrawals after age 59 1/2 are taxed as ordinary income.
 Withdrawals prior to age 59 1/2 may incur a 10% IRS penalty as well as income taxes.

 How much may be contributed to a SEP?